-"Crossing Borders" – Festival Workshop & 48 Hour Film Project
+"Celebrating the City" - Festival Workshop feat.
+48 Hour Film Challenge

-The workshop will be taught in English.
-You will need own access to camera and editing.
-We are though more interested in ideas than technology so domestic equipment is fine.
-The workshop will be run by film teachers Dave Green and John Digance who have run successful academic and creative courses in the University and Community Ed. sectors in Britain, Sweden, Spain, Russia and China.
+The workshop will be run by film teachers Dave Green and John Digance who have run successful academic and creative courses in the University and Community sectors in Britain, Sweden, Spain, Russia, Pakistan and China.

 A couple of workshop films produced within 48 hours at the last British Shorts festival editions: